lsylk/iManage/README.md

 - `npm run test:e2e` to run cypress, which is an end to end testing framework.
 - `npm run test:unit` to run unit tests written in jest.

+## **To Do:**
+- Add more tests on backend and frontend.
+- Enable to update different entities in the frontend.